khandaud15/RNA-Seq-Flow/README.md

  python3 fastqc-summary -s $INDIR > "QC_Report.txt"
 ```

-#### To quantify the gene expression levels and compatibility with RNA-SeQC, the gencode GTF needs to be collapsed using the `GTex` script [collapse_annotation.py](https://github.com/broadinstitute/gtex-pipeline/blob/master/gene_model/collapse_annotation.py)

 #### The ERCC GTF file was download from [broadinstitute](https://personal.broadinstitute.org/francois/resources/) and Gene- and transcript-level attributes were added to the ERCC GTF with the following Python code taken from GTexTopMed github page
 ```python
 with open('ERCC92.gtf') as exon_gtf, open('ERCC92.genes.patched.gtf', 'w') as gene_gtf: